 Love the app and the thoughtful gesture based approach to adjustments.
 A couple of suggestions that would make this even more awesome.
 In landscape mode the slide up to adjust exposure compensation doesn’t work.
 Instead it took me a while to figure out that the gesture has to go left to right.
 The last image thumbnail from the camera roll is seriously distracting from the rest of the beautiful interface and also when I want to only ‘see’ the scene in front of me.
 Maybe a button to access my roll would be better.
 I don’t know about others but my thumb naturally sits at either corners of the screen irrespective of orientation or which hand I use (I am ambidextrous:) would be cool to allow customizing placement of the shutter release button like we can customize the quick bar.
 Just my wishful thinking!

 Halide is a groundbreaking app for deliberate and thoughtful photography.
-With high-end tools, and a beautiful UI designed from scratch for iPhone 8 and iPhone X, Halide is your go-to camera when you want to really take a photo rather than a quick snapshot.
+With high-end tools, and a beautiful UI designed from scratch for the latest iPhones, Halide is your go-to camera when you want to really take a photo rather than a quick snapshot.

 Use gestures in Halide to change exposure and manual focus with a swipe.
 Halide’s professional tools include focus peaking, histograms, adaptive level grid, manual depth capture, and RAW support on supported phones.* Customize controls to adapt the app to your needs.